What is socialization?

 No Wrong or Right Way

-Anyone who decides to breed ringnecks should be creative and always think ahead for the bird.
-It is important to note that there is no wrong or right way to approach this subject; however, there are countless breeders who write about their methods.
-Research and decide what works for you and your ringnecks.
-Always research and be open to new ideas as this gives the bird an optimal chance of having a successful life with their new owners.
-The benefits are enormous and well worth the effort.
-A well socialized bird will develop a healthy state of mind and will then reward their owners with countless years of loyalty, curiosity, and affection.
+Breeders should be creative and forward-thinking.
+There is no wrong or right way to approach socialization, but many breeders share their methods.
+Research and decide what works best for you and your ringnecks.
+Being open to new ideas gives the bird a better chance at a successful life with their new owners.
+A well-socialized bird develops a healthy state of mind and rewards its owner with loyalty, curiosity, and affection.

-It is important to know the process of socialization never ends.
-The breeder should educate the buyers and the buyer should continue the process.
-Ringnecks continue to learn throughout their lives and this should be taken advantage of.
-A well socialized ringneck will enjoy the company of many humans and birds and thrive.
-Continue to simulate their curiosity and gently move them forward as they progress.
+Socialization is an ongoing process.
+Breeders should educate buyers, and buyers should continue the socialization process.
+Ringnecks continue to learn throughout their lives, and this should be nurtured.
+A well-socialized ringneck enjoys the company of humans and other birds.
+Continue to stimulate their curiosity and gently guide them as they progress.